root-project/web/manual/histograms/index.md

 The result of the fit is contained in the [ROOT::Fit::Result](https://root.cern/doc/master/classROOT_1_1Fit_1_1Fitter.html#acb09076a64e460e493dcc74fa7b36668) object.

-You can print the result of the fit with the [FitResult::Print](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html#a879917fed14db36f8d63fb0170d68d1d) method.
+You can print the result of the fit with the [FitResult::Print()](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html#a879917fed14db36f8d63fb0170d68d1d) method.

 ## Profile histograms

 Profile histograms are used to display the mean value of `Y` and its error for each bin in `X`.

-When you fill a profile histogram with [TProfile.Fill()](https://root.cern/doc/master/classTProfile.html#ab851e2083286f48bee2a74ea816f6125):
+When you fill a profile histogram with the [TProfile.Fill()](https://root.cern/doc/master/classTProfile.html#ab851e2083286f48bee2a74ea816f6125) method:

 - `H[j]` contains for each bin `j` the sum of the `y` values for this bin.